-In 2021, the laboratory continued to expand its accredited offering for water analysis by gaining additional certifications for total organic carbon, dissolved organic carbon, sulfate, and turbidity.
-This builds upon the sound platform of testing the water quality department MVWA is proud to have a NELAC accredited laboratory for process control to serve the needs of our customers.
+In 2022, MVWA committed to purchasing a new instrument for the laboratory that will analyze lead and copper in-house.
+The laboratory is committed to gaining accreditation in 2023.
+This will greatly enhance customer service with reliable results and short turnaround times for samples and builds upon the sound platform of testing conducted in the water quality department.
+MVWA is proud to have a NELAC accredited laboratory for process control and distribution water quality to serve the needs of our customers.
 Customers of MVWA can be assured that the testing offered in our laboratory meets the quality standard established by the NYS Environmental Laboratory Approval Program.

-In 1996, as MVWA emerged from the former City of Utica Water Board, the Water Quality

-Laboratory expanded its capabilities to include a pathogenic protozoan testing facility.
+In 1996, as MVWA emerged from the former City of Utica Water Board, the Water Quality Laboratory expanded its capabilities to include a pathogenic protozoan testing facility.
 This effort was discontinued in 2019 as the regulatory requirements for this testing ceased.
 If the need should arise, we are well positioned to re-start the monitoring program.

 Since 1999, the department has had an active watershed monitoring program.
 Each month of the sampling season, samples are collected from several tributaries feeding our source, Hinckley Reservoir, as well as the intakes that send water to the WTP.
-This data is analyzed to trending and to monitor for changes in the watershed.
+This data is analyzed for trending and to monitor for changes in the watershed.
 A great benefit of a well-protected watershed such as ours is that water quality remains relatively consistent over time, which tends to help stabilize the treatment process.

-The Water Quality Department is also an active member of the Water Research Foundation (WRF) and continues to participate in research projects with colleagues globally.
+The Water Quality Department is also an active member of the Water Research Foundation (WRF) and continues to participate in research projects with colleagues.
 Recent research initiatives include: